Social Issues

 Certain species tend to contain more mercury than others, largely due to their predatory position in the aquatic food chain.
 For this reason, many experts advise avoiding the consumption of shark, swordfish, tilefish, and king mackerel, as these fish tend to eat many smaller fish, which contributes to their mercury levels.
 Albacore, yellowfin, and bigeye tuna are also very high in mercury.

 And fish lower on the food chain can still contain mercury.
-This is why pregnant women are advised to avoid many types of fish to prevent harm to their fetuses.
+This is why pregnant women are advised to limit or avoid certain high-mercury fish to protect fetal development

 Polychlorinated biphenyls (PCBs) are toxic, artificial industrial compounds that can build up in the fatty tissue of fish.
 Unfortunately, even though the use of PCBs has been banned in many places, they tend to stick around in the environment for a long time.
 The EPA considers fish a persistent source of PCBs in the human diet.